Bindweed is a tenacious plant that can quickly take over gardens and lawns. Its deep roots and rapid growth make it a challenging weed to control.

 Cover the affected area with clear plastic sheeting for 4 to 8 weeks during the hottest part of the year.
 The intense heat will kill the bindweed and its seeds.

-For effective control or to permanently kill bindweed, leave the plastic on the site for 3 to 5 years [4].
+Leave the plastic on the site for 3 to 5 years for effective control or to kill bindweed permanently [4].

 6. Cardboard and Mulch

-Another method to smother bindweed is using cardboard and mulch.
+Another method of smothering bindweed is to use cardboard and mulch.
 Place a thick layer of cardboard over the bindweed.

 Next, cover the cardboard with a thick layer of mulch, such as wood chips or straw.
-This blocks sunlight and suppresses bindweed.
+Doing so will block sunlight and suppress bindweed.

 7. Dig Out the Roots